Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Automation

 1.~\sl Notebook Options $\rightarrow$ File Options $\rightarrow$ Notebook Autosave (False $\rightarrow$ True)\\ \rm 2.~\sl Notebook Options $\rightarrow$ File Options $\rightarrow$ ClosingAutosave (False $\rightarrow$ True)\\ \rm 3.~\sl Notebook Options $\rightarrow$ File Options $\rightarrow$ AutogeneratedPackage (Manual $\rightarrow$ None)\\*[-2mm] \hbox to\hsize{\hrulefill}\\ \rm 4.~\sl Notebook Options $\rightarrow$ Evaluation Options $\rightarrow$ Initialization CellEvaluation (Automatic $\rightarrow$ True)\\ \rm 5.~\sl Notebook Options $\rightarrow$ Evaluation Options $\rightarrow$ Initialization CellWarning (True $\rightarrow$ False)\\*[-2mm] \hbox to\hsize{\hrulefill}\\ \rm 6.~\sl Cell Options $\rightarrow$ Evaluation Options $\rightarrow$ Initialization Cell (False $\rightarrow$ True)\\ \rm

-This automation process has been tested in \textsl{Mathematica} version 5.2, 6.0.1 and 7.0.
-There appears to be a problem in the latter two versions, which prevents the evaluation of a notebook when it is opened by another notebook, even though the \textsl{Initialization CellEvaluation} and \textsl{Initialization Cell} are changed to \textsl{True} (globally).
+This automation process was first tested and used in version 5.2 of \textsl{Mathematica}, where it worked as designed.
+For later versions, there appears to be a problem which prevents the evaluation of a notebook when it is opened by another notebook, even though the \textsl{Initialization CellEvaluation} and \textsl{Initialization Cell} are changed to \textsl{True} (globally).
 In those versions of \textsl{Mathematica}, the automation process \textsf{\bfseries(iii)} can be performed using a code such as:

 \binp {\tt nb = NotebookOpen["notebook.nb"];\\ SelectionMove[nb, All, Notebook];\\ SelectionEvaluate[nb];\\ orbifold = EvaluationNotebook[];\\ NotebookSave[orbifold];\\ NotebookClose[orbifold];} \einp